chaoss/grimoirelab/BUILDING.md

 ## Producing your own GrimoireLab package releases

-You will only need this if you want to produce your "own" release, for example, for internal use in your own downstram repositories.
+You will only need this if you want to produce your "own" release, for example, for internal use in your own downstream repositories.
 In any case, this is also the way "official" GrimoireLab releases are produced.

 First of all, clone the [chaoss/grimoirelab](https://github.com/chaoss/grimoirelab) repository: